Complete Your Post Bacc Pre-Med Studies in One Year

-The University of Virginia Post Baccalaureate Pre-Medical Program offers a collaborative environment and structured experience for career-changers with a strong undergraduate record who have not completed the medical school prerequisites.
-In eleven months, UVA Post Bacc Pre-Med students take required science courses while being guided by dedicated advisors in the preparation of medical school application materials.
+In 11 months, UVA Post Bacc Pre-Med students take required science courses while being guided by dedicated advisors in the preparation of medical school application materials.
 Students augment their clinical exposure through shadowing and volunteer opportunities at the UVA Health System and other regional sites, and attend regular class sessions taught by a physician focusing on the US healthcare system, professionalism, and bioethics.

 Students who have successfully completed this rigorous program have had a 95 percent acceptance rate to medical school.
 Prepare for a future in medicine by joining the UVA Post Bacc Pre-Med program!

 Students must take a minimum of six credits over the summer session, and at least 12 credit hours in each of the fall and spring semesters.
-The program offers sections of general and organic chemistry, and physics just for PBPM students.
+The program offers sections of general and organic chemistry, biochemistry, and physics just for PBPM students.

 Standard Course Schedule